 Welcome to the NALC!
 By joining your union, you have taken the first and most important step toward protecting your job and securing the future of letter carriers and the USPS.
 Click here to find information that will help you learn more about your union and your rights and benefits as a city letter carrier.

-|Career-track City Carrier Assistants (CCAs) who have questions about pay, workload, relative standing and more should download the free NALC City Carrier Assistant Rights & Benefits booklet.
-This 12-page PDF also discusses uniforms, annual and sick leave, rights under the NALC-USPS National Agreement, health insurance, opting and hold-downs, and the various contract memorandums of understanding (MOUs) that deal specifically with CCAs.
-Click here to download the booklet (PDF, 1 MB).
+Newly hired, career-track City Carrier Assistants (CCAs) who have questions about pay, workload, relative standing and more should click here to download the free NALC City Carrier Assistant Rights & Benefits booklet.
+It also discusses uniforms, annual and sick leave, rights under the NALC-USPS National Agreement, health insurance, opting and hold-downs, and the various contract memorandums of understanding (MOUs) that deal specifically with CCAs.

 NALC is affiliated with the AFL-CIO and with UNI, an international alliance of communications unions.